 - Determine who may be eligible to donate convalescent plasma.

 - Measure the immune response in SARS-CoV-2 vaccine studies.

 - Estimate the proportion of the population exposed to SARS-CoV-2.

-- Make decisions about the grouping of persons residing in or being admitted to congregate settings (e.g., schools, dormitories, correctional facilities), or
+- Make decisions about how to group persons who are residing in or being admitted to congregate settings (e.g., schools, dormitories, correctional facilities); or

 - Determine whether persons should return to the workplace.

 - Food and Drug Administration.
 Coronavirus disease 2019 (COVID-19) emergency use authorizations for medical devices.
 2020.
 Available at: https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizations#covid19ivd.
 Accessed October 20, 2020.